Vegetative reproduction: Advantages

 There are several advantages of vegetative reproduction, mainly that the produced offspring are clones of their parent plants.
 If a plant has favorable traits, it can continue to pass down its advantageous genetic information to its offspring.
 It can be economically beneficial for commercial growers to clone a certain plant to ensure consistency throughout their crops.
 Vegetative propagation also allows plants to avoid the costly and complex process of producing sexual reproduction organs such as flowers and the subsequent seeds and fruits.
-For example, developing an ace cultivar is extremely difficult, so, once farmers develop the desired traits in lily, they use grafting and budding to ensure the consistency of the new cultivar and its successful production on a commercial level.
+Developing an ace cultivar is extremely difficult, so, once farmers develop the desired traits in, for example, a lily, they use grafting and budding to ensure the consistency of the new cultivar and its successful production on a commercial level.
 However, as can be seen in many variegated plants, this does not always apply, because many plants actually are chimeras and cuttings might reflect the attributes of only one or some of the parent cell lines.
 Vegetative propagation also allows plants to circumvent the immature seedling phase and reach the mature phase faster.
 In nature, that increases the chances for a plant to successfully reach maturity, and, commercially, it saves farmers a lot of time and money as it allows for faster crop overturn.

 Vegetative reproduction offers research advantages in several areas of biology and has practical usage when it comes to afforestation.
 The most common use made of vegetative propagation by forest geneticists and tree breeders has been to move genes from selected trees to some convenient location, usually designated a gene bank, clone bank, clone-holding orchard, or seed orchard where their genes can be recombined in pedigreed offspring.

 Some analyses suggest that vegetative reproduction is a characteristic which makes a plant species more likely to become invasive.
 Since vegetative reproduction is often faster than sexual reproduction, it "quickly increases populations and may contribute to recovery following disturbance" (such as fires and floods).

-Disadvantage
+Disadvantages

 A major disadvantage of vegetative propagation is that it prevents species genetic diversity which can lead to reductions in crop yields.
 The plants are genetically identical and are all, therefore, susceptible to pathogenic plant viruses, bacteria and fungi that can wipe out entire crops.